South Africa’s practical home maintenance system

 Not sure where to start?

 Start with the free checklist.
-If you want the “tell me exactly what to do for 12 months” version, grab the Blueprint.
+If you want the full “tell me what to do for the first year” version, choose the Starter Pack or Blueprint.

 Instant download • One-time purchase